Kokum butter benefits for skin: what the research shows

 What the research describes

-Published reviews characterise kokum as an emollient — it softens the surface of the skin and helps hold moisture there.
+Published cosmetic reviews characterise kokum as an emollient — it softens and smooths the surface of the skin and helps hold moisture there.
 It's often chosen when a formulator wants conditioning without heaviness.
-We don't claim it treats skin conditions; what's well supported is the simple part: it's a light, stable, skin-softening fat.
+Research also notes kokum's antioxidant constituents, including its naturally occurring vitamin E. We don't claim kokum treats skin conditions; what's well supported is the straightforward part — it's a light, stable, skin-softening fat with a clean feel.

-Neither is better — many soaps use both, kokum for structure and a clean finish, shea for richness.
-For shea specifically, see shea butter for skin.
+Neither is simply "better" — they do different jobs.
+Many formulas use kokum for structure and a clean finish, shea for richness and slip, and cocoa for a firm, protective film.
+For shea specifically, see shea butter for skin; for a lighter, medium-weight option, see mango butter for skin.

 Kokum butter in a shaving soap

-Most of the kokum in a soap is saponified with the other fats; some may remain as a superfat.
-Its job is to add a firm, cushioning quality to the lather and a clean, conditioned feel.
-Because a soap is rinsed off, this is about the shave, not a leave-on treatment.
+Most of the kokum in a soap is saponified with the other fats; some may remain as a superfat for extra conditioning.
+Its job is to add a firm, cushioning quality to the lather and a clean, conditioned post-shave feel.
+Because a shaving soap is rinsed off, this is about the shave itself, not a leave-on treatment.
 WhollyKaw uses kokum across its vegan base alongside shea, cocoa and mango.

 Frequently asked questions